Activists challenge world leaders to tackle converging crises at upcoming global summits

 The ONE Campaign is calling on leaders meeting this week at a Global Summit on the global pandemic response and officials gathering in Germany for a meeting of G7 Foreign Ministers to take swift action, including by agreeing on a concrete plan to end the COVID-19 pandemic and the economic pain it is still inflicting on low-income countries.
 “The pandemic has taken the lives of 15 million people, triggered the first increase in extreme poverty in 25 years and pushed over 20 countries to the brink of debt crises,” said Smith, adding that world leaders have the power to reverse these trends, if they choose to use it by adopting and acting on a plan to defeat the virus.

-On Thursday 12th May, the US will host a summit on the global COVID 19 response, while G7 Foreign Ministers will gather in Germany.
+On Thursday 12th May, the US, Germany, Indonesia, Senegal and Belize will co-host a summit on the global COVID 19 response, while G7 Foreign Ministers will gather in Germany.
 These meetings come in the wake of new data issued by the WHO showing that the global death toll from the pandemic is now over 15 million.
 They are also taking place in the midst of a new food and energy crisis triggered by the Russian invasion of Ukraine that has already seen the price of food and fertilizer double in some of the world’s poorest countries.

 Gayle Smith, CEO of The ONE Campaign, said: “Leaders must agree to pursue a coherent strategy to end the pandemic instead of a fragmented approach that will extend the lifespan of this crisis.
 They must also move swiftly to contain the damage inflicted by Russia’s invasion of Ukraine and the dramatic spike in world hunger that is on the horizon.
 Half measures will not suffice – in the face of unprecedented crises, the world needs bold action and decisive leadership.”